On the Efficiency of Highly Stratified Experiments: Setup and Motivation

 \section{Setup and Motivation}

 Let $A_i \in \{0, 1\}$ denote the treatment status of the $i$th unit, and let $X_i \in \mathbf R^{d_x}$ denote their observed, baseline covariates.
-For $a \in \{0, 1\}$, let $R_i(a) \in \mathbf R^{d_r}$ denote a \emph{vector} of potential responses.
-As we illustrate below, considering a vector of responses allows us to accommodate certain parameters of interest.
+For $a \in \{0, 1\}$, let $R_i(a) \in \mathbf R^{d_r}$ denote a vector of potential responses.
+As we illustrate below, considering a vector of responses allows us to accommodate many parameters of interest.
 Let $R_i \in \mathbf R^{d_r}$ denote the vector of observed responses obtained from $R_i(a)$ once treatment is assigned.
 As usual, the observed responses and potential responses are related to treatment status by the relationship

 We assume throughout that our sample consists of $n$ units.
 For any random vector indexed by $i$, for example $A_i$, we define $A^{(n)} = (A_1, \ldots, A_n)$.
 Let $P_n$ denote the distribution of the observed data $(R^{(n)}, A^{(n)}, X^{(n)})$, and $Q_n$ the distribution of $(R^{(n)}(1), R^{(n)}(0), X^{(n)})$.
 We assume $Q_n = Q^n$, where $Q$ is the marginal distribution of $(R_i(1), R_i(0), X_i)$.
 Given $Q_n$, $P_n$ is then determined by \eqref{eq:PO} and the mechanism for determining treatment assignment.
-We assume that treatment assignment is performed such that a standard unconfoundedness assumptions holds and such that the probability of assignment given $X$ is some known constant for every $1 \le i \le n$:
+We assume that treatment assignment is performed such that a standard unconfoundedness assumption holds and such that the probability of assignment given $X_i$ is some known constant for every $1 \le i \le n$, as is often the case in most experiments:

 \begin{assumption} Treatment status is assigned so that

 and such that $P\{A_i = 1|X_i=x\} = \eta$, for some $\eta \in (0, 1)$ for all $1 \le i \le n$. \end{assumption}